MRAlirad/chainlink-fundamentals/README.md

 #### Constant and Immutable variables

-Solidity provides two special types of state variables that can significantly reduce gas costs and improve security:
+Solidity provides two special types of state variables that can significantly **reduce gas costs and improve security**:

 **Constant Variables**: Variables marked as constant must be assigned a value at declaration and cannot be changed afterwards: